yasinrayhanabed/Stylish-Decoretion-Client/README.md

 ## 🙏 Acknowledgments

-- DaisyUI for the beautiful component library
+- React team for the amazing framework
-- Stripe for secure payment processing
+- DaisyUI for beautiful components
 - Firebase for authentication services
-- Chart.js for data visualization
+- Stripe for payment processing
-- All contributors and testers
+- All contributors and supporters

 ---

-**Made with ❤️ for professional decoration services**
+**Made with ❤️ for beautiful decorations**